erich666/chex_latex/README.md

 	perl chex_latex.pl -p [directory or files]

-If you want the bare minimum, do:
+If you want the bare minimum, checking just for LaTeX problems and doubled words, do:

     perl chex_latex.pl -dstfu [directory or files]

-If a message confuses you, look in the Perl script itself, as there are comments about some of the issues.

 To run this checker against plain text files, just specify the files, as normal: